 Robotic camera systems for live broadcast production

-All Blackcam systems can be used mounted or standing for precise, on-air camera moves which require silent, smooth, flawless operation.
+All Blackcam Robotics can be used mounted or standing for precise, on-air camera moves which require silent, smooth, flawless operation.
 They come wireless or cabled, straight and/or on curved tracks, manual or automated, AR/VR ready – offering maximum inter-operability, compatible with third party hardware and software.